 All of these and many other use cases are solidifying and growing the Bitcoin network effect.

-Once Bitcoin can scale to meet deman, regulatory approval becomes more likely, and even more mainstream products will be developed, and this will add to the utility of Bitcoin and ultimately the network effect.
+Bitcoin’s network effect will continue to grow.
+And once Bitcoin can scale to meet demand, regulatory approval becomes more likely.
+Then even more mainstream products will be developed, and this will add to the utility of Bitcoin and ultimately strengthen and grow the network effect.

 Bitcoin The King of Decentralization

-Bitcoin’s other main property is its decentralization.
+Bitcoin’s other unique property is its decentralization.
 No other cryptocurrency comes close to Bitcoin’s decentralized properties.

 There’s an advantage to these more centralized altcoins.
 Having a central figurehead, they can implement change much faster than can be done on Bitcoin.
 But if you want to be a “money” as well as an operating system or even a faster currency, you have to be fully decentralized.

-All altcoins with their central backing who have influence in changes to the protocol are pretty much the same as governments.
+All altcoins with their central backing are pretty much the same as governments.
 They can do exactly the same things, too.
-As a holder of an altcoin, you have to trust the central figure, and as time goes on, you’ll have to trust all future leaders of the crypto too.
+As a holder of an altcoin, you have to trust the central figure, and as time goes on, you’ll have to trust all future leaders of the altcoin too.